 Published below is Ms Morgan’s communique summarising the early findings and a copy of the Initial Advice and a report detailing the key themes and early findings that supported the development of the Interim Advice.
 The below documents enabled consultation and feedback from all interested stakeholders that informed the Interim Advice and will contribute to the Final Advic due in December 2020.

 The National Suicide Prevention Taskforce supports the National Suicide Prevention Adviser.

-The Taskforce is led by Ms Jaelea Skehan, who brings extensive experience in suicide prevention research, policy and practice.
+The Taskforce is supported by Dr Jaelea Skehan OAM, who brings extensive experience in suicide prevention research, policy and practice.